-Base Salary .
-Base salary is intended to compensate the named executive officers for performance of core job responsibilities and duties.
-The Committee evaluates executive officer salaries annually and makes adjustments that reflect competitive market data concerning the general industries in which the Company competes for labor and the Company's peer group, the executive officer's individual performance and the executive officers' core responsibilities within the Company.
+Base Salary.
+Base salary is intended to compensate the Named Executive Officers for performance of core job responsibilities and duties.
+The Committee evaluates executive officer salaries annually and makes or recommends to the Board adjustments that reflect competitive market data, the executive officer's individual performance, and the core responsibilities within the Company.
 The Committee also considers the recommendations of its compensation consultant as to the appropriate target salary levels for the Company's executive officers and the acceptable range of salaries around that target.
-As discussed above, the Committee currently targets the Company's executive officers' salaries between the 50th and 60th percentiles of the Company's selected peer group and relevant market data.
-The Committee considers a variability of approximately 25% around this targeted range acceptable based on the advice of the external compensation consultant.
-The Board of Directors acts upon the recommendations of management and the Committee as to salary adjustments for all of the named executive officers except Mr. Benante, whose salary is established exclusively by the Committee.
-In determining Mr. Benante's 2007 salary, the Committee took into account both Chief Executive Officer data of the relevant market and peer group as well as the performance of Mr. Benante and the Company over the past year, including return on capital and operating free cash flow, both for the full years 2006 and 2005 and, on a year-to-date basis, for 2007.
+As discussed above, the Committee currently targets the Company's executive officers' salaries between the 50th and 60th percentiles of the Company's relevant market data.
+The Committee considers a variability of approximately 25% around this targeted range acceptable to reflect incumbent factors such as experience, sustained performance, and potential contributions to the Company.
+The Board of Directors acts upon the recommendations of management and the Committee as to salary adjustments for all of the Named Executive Officers except Mr. Benante, whose salary is established exclusively by the Committee.
+In determining Mr. Benante's 2008 salary, the Committee took into account both Chief Executive Officer data of the relevant market and peer group as well as the performance of Mr. Benante and the Company over the past year, including return on capital, aggregated growth rate, and operating free cash flow.

-Annual Incentive Compensation .
-Annual incentive compensation, or bonus, focuses performance on short-term goals and objectives.
-For 2007, the named executive officers participated in the 2005 Curtiss-Wright Modified Incentive Compensation Plan ("MICP") approved by the Company stockholders in May 2006.
-As discussed above, the named executive officers' bonuses are targeted at the 75th percentile of the relevant market data and based on the attainment of performance goals that approximate the 75th percentile performance level of the peer group and relevant market data.
-Sixty percent (60%) of the award is based on the attainment of a pre-approved operating income goal and forty percent (40%) on individual performance-based objectives, which may include significant other financial and/or operating objectives and/or personal goals.
-The individual objectives are generally measurable and weighted as appropriate to relative importance to the success of the Company.
-In 2007, the target bonus was fixed at 100% of base salary for the Chief Executive Officer and 75% for the other named executive officers (MICP participation also includes a broader group of other management and key employees).
-Each participant in the MICP is notified early in the plan year of a target bonus and range of opportunity based on a percentage of the participant's earned base salary.
+Annual Incentive Compensation.
+Annual incentive compensation focuses performance on annual goals and objectives.
+For 2008, the Named Executive Officers participated in the 2005 Curtiss-Wright Modified Incentive Compensation Plan ("MICP") approved by the Company stockholders in May 2006.
+As discussed above, the Named Executive Officers incentives are targeted at the 75th percentile of the relevant market data, and payout is tied to the attainment of performance goals that approximate a comparable level of performance of the relevant market data.
+Sixty percent (60%) of the award is based on the attainment of a pre-approved operating income goal and forty percent (40%) on individual performance-based objectives, which may include significant other financial and operating objectives and personal goals.
+The individual objectives are generally measurable and weighted as appropriate to their relative importance to the success of the Company.
+In 2008, the target incentive was fixed at 105% of base salary for the Chief Executive Officer and 80-85% for the other Named Executive Officers (MICP participation also includes a broader group of other management and key employees).
+Each participant in the MICP is notified early in the plan year of a target incentive and range of opportunity based on a percentage of the participant's earned base salary.